danielegirardi/lpdid/README.md

 This 'clean control condition' ensures that estimates are obtained from a set of clean comparisons between newly treated units and not-yet treated ones, thus avoiding the unclean (or 'forbidden') comparisons that can introduce negative weighting bias in conventional TWFE specifications.

-OLS estimation of this baseline LP-DiD specification yields a variance-weighted average treatment effect on the treated (VWATT), giving more weight to more precisely estimated cohort-specific effects.
+Under the usual DiD assumptions, OLS estimation of this baseline LP-DiD specification yields a variance-weighted average treatment effect on the treated (VWATT), giving more weight to more precisely estimated cohort-specific effects.
 A reweighed version of the LP-DiD specification, easily implemented through a weighted regression or regression adjustment, estimates an equally-weighted ATT, giving equal weight to all treated observations.

 By appropriately modifying the outcome variable, one can obtain a 'pooled' DiD estimate giving an overall average effect over the post-treatment window instead of (or in addition to) dynamic event study estimates.
 Moreover, one can choose whether to compare post-treatment outcomes to the last pre-treatment period (as in the baseline LP-DiD specification above) or to an average of several pre-treatment periods (as in the 'pre-mean differenced' (PMD) LP-DiD specification).